Reading Time Calculator — Free Online Tool

 Frequently Asked Questions

-How accurate is the reading time estimate?
+How is reading time calculated?